Oran-123/Olympian-Quiz/README.md

 ## User Goals

 * A visually appealing landing page which clearly communicates the purpose of the site
-* Buttons that help the user navigate through ought the site
 * A modal with instructions on how to play the quiz
-* A leader board to display the results of previous players
 * Engaging and challenging questions
+* Results page to see how well you did in the quiz
 * Easy and intuitive navigation on all screen sizes
-* Form to join the membership to receive updates on prizes, competitions and updates to the quiz

 ## User Stories

 * As a user, I want to be able to create a username
-* As a user, I want to be able to choose between three quizzes which vary in their level of difficulty
-* As a user, I want to see a progress bar during the quiz, so I know how many questions remain
 * As a user, I want to see my total score at the end of the quiz
+* As a user, I want to have my time reduced for each incorrect answer I selected
-* As a user, I want to see other player’s results on the leader board
+* As a user, I want to be able to access the quiz's social media accounts
-* As a user, I want to join the newsletter so that I can keep up to date with competitions, prizes and new quizzes
+* As a user, I want to be able to restart the quiz once it is over

 ## Site Owner Goals

 * Create a site that is intuitive to navigate for visitors
 * Provide users with feedback after they finish a quiz
-* Provide a leader board with results of all users who played the quiz
 * Create a positive user experience through a visually appealing site
 * Capture user emails for email marketing purposes